kkocdko/kblog/source/posts/20220113-0103 Tricks for C++ Simple App Development.md

 [Fedora](https://fedoraproject.org) is the distribution I'm using.

-Then you should install the GCC, on Fedora it's `sudo dnf install gcc gcc-c++`.
+Then you should install the GCC, on Fedora it's `sudo dnf install gcc-c++`.
 Search "Install GCC `Your Distribution`" for more.

 ## Use MOLD